Trying to make exercising a habit is no easy feat. You will stumble upon challenges along the way, guaranteed!

 Those middle-aged guys and gal have power in their voices.
 The cover by Jonathan Young is excellent too.
 You should definitely add it to your playlist.

 By the way, since you’re working at home, you’re not obligated to listen to your favorite tunes using headphones only.
-You can play whatever you wish and turn the phone speaker on max.
+You can play whatever you wish and turn your bluetooth speaker on max.

 In the same vein, you can also listen to podcasts.